Single-photon cooling in microwave magneto-mechanics

-To extract the coupling between the microwave cavity and the mechanical cantilever, we measure the thermal noise power spectrum which is related to the bare coupling enhanced by the phonon number: $g_0 \sqrt{n}$, but also to the transduction from the microwave cavity.
-To gain direct access to this transduction we apply a frequency modulation to the microwave probe tone~\cite{gorodetksy_determination_2010}.
-Using such a calibration tone, Fig.~\ref{fig:setup}g, the value of $g_0 \sqrt{n}$ is obtained from the power spectrum (see supplementary information).
-In addition, extracting the bare coupling $g_0$ requires knowledge of the phonon number.
-In the absence of optomechanical back action and excessive vibrations, we expect the mechanical mode to be thermalized with the cyrostat temperature, $\left<n^{\text{th}}\right> = 1/(e^{\hbar \omega_m / k_b T} -1 ) \simeq k_B T / (\hbar \omega_m)$, where $k_B$ is the Boltzmann constant, $T$ the temperature and $\hbar$ the reduced Planck constant.
+To extract the coupling between the cavity and the mechanical cantilever, we measure the thermal noise power spectrum which depends on the bare coupling enhanced by the phonon number: $g_0 \sqrt{n}$, but also on the transduction from the microwave cavity.
+To gain direct access to this transduction we apply a frequency modulation to the microwave probe tone~\cite{gorodetksy_determination_2010, zhou_slowing_2013}. {Using such a calibration tone, Fig.~\ref{fig:setup}(g), we get instant access to the transduction of the microwave cavity at the measurement point and directly obtain the value of $g_0 \sqrt{n}$ from the power spectrum~\cite{noauthor_see_nodate}.} In addition, extracting the bare coupling $g_0$ requires knowledge of the phonon number.
+In the absence of optomechanical back-action and excessive vibrations, we expect the mechanical mode to be thermalised with the cyrostat, $\left<n^{\text{th}}\right> = 1/(e^{\hbar \omega_m / k_b T} -1 ) \simeq k_B T / (\hbar \omega_m)$, where $k_B$ is the Boltzmann constant, $T$ the temperature and $\hbar$ the reduced Planck constant.

-In order to verify that the mechanical mode is thermalized, we increase the temperature of our cryostat from \SI{80}{mK} to \SI{700}{mK}, Fig.~\ref{fig:coupling_meas}a, and measure $g_0 \sqrt{n}$.
+In order to verify that the mechanical mode is thermalised, we increased the temperature of our cryostat from \SI{80}{mK} to \SI{700}{mK}, Fig.~\ref{fig:coupling_meas}(a), and measured $g_0 \sqrt{n}$.
 Keeping $g_0$ constant, we expect an increase in $g_0 \sqrt{n}$ due to an increasing phonon population with the cryostat temperature.
-By fitting the data assuming $\left<n\right> = \left<n^{\text{th}}\right>$, we extract a bare coupling of $g_0 = \SI{48(1)}{Hz}$.
-To avoid any optomechanical back action, we chose a point of weak coupling along with a moderate microwave probe tone of \SI{-54.5}{dBm} (see supplementary information), as the photon enhanced coupling has to be considered for the back action.
-This assumption is verified by ensuring $g_0 \sqrt{n}$ is constant while varying the input power from \SI{-51.5}{dBm} to \SI{-57.5}{dBm} at \SI{100}{mK}, see inset of Fig.~\ref{fig:coupling_meas}a.
-Since we verified proper thermalization down to \SI{80}{\milli\kelvin}, all the following measurements are done at \SI{100}{mK}.
+By fitting the data assuming $\left<n\right> = \left<n^{\text{th}}\right>$, we extract a bare coupling of $g_0/2 \pi = \SI{48(1)}{Hz}$.
+To avoid any optomechanical back-action, we chose a point of weak coupling along with a moderate microwave probe tone of \SI{-54.5}{dBm}~\cite{noauthor_see_nodate}, as the photon enhanced coupling has to be considered for the back-action.
+This assumption is verified by ensuring $g_0 \sqrt{n}$ is constant while varying the input power~\cite{noauthor_see_nodate}.
+All the following measurements were done at \SI{100}{mK}.